SherazKhan/envcor/README.rst

-compute envelope correlation in resting and task MEG and EEG data *Normalized by empty room
+compute envelope correlation in resting and task MEG and EEG data *Normalized by empty room.
-*Orthogonal envelop correlation
+*Orthogonal envelop correlation.

 Description